diegnghtmr/banking-system-project/README.md

 # Banking System Project 🏦

 ## Overview 📖
-This project is a desktop banking application developed as a requirement for Programming II 2024-1.
-It allows users to manage their bank accounts, perform transactions, and more.
+Banking System is a robust desktop application designed to streamline banking operations and provide users with an intuitive interface for managing their financial accounts.
+The application supports multiple user roles including customers, cashiers, and managers, each with tailored functionality to meet their specific needs.

 ## Features ✨
 Based on the file structure, the application likely includes features such as: